reinoute/progressive-carousel/README.md

 * Hardware accelerated animations (using CSS transform)
 * Lightweight (~10kb minified)
 * No JQuery dependency
-* Browser support
+* Browser support:
   * Browsers supporting [classList](http://caniuse.com/#feat=classlist) and [CSS transforms](http://caniuse.com/#feat=css-transitions): basically *IE10+* and all modern browsers.
   * On older browsers (and while JavaScript is loading), the browser will render an ordinary grid of images.
 Clicking an image will open the high resolution image.

 ## About

-Progressive Carousel has a **consistent user experience** across different screen sizes, and on portrait/landscape orientation: there is no predefined amount of images for each breakpoint.
+Progressive Carousel has a consistent user experience across different screen sizes, and on portrait/landscape orientation: there is no predefined amount of images for each breakpoint.

 On smaller screens, a tiny bit of the next and previous image is visible.
 This gives the user a hint that he can swipe the images left and right.